Emperor Yuan of Jin: Early life

 In August 307, Sima Yue had been victorious in the aftermath of the War of the Eight Princes as the regent for Emperor Huai (Emperor Hui's successor and half-brother) seven months earlier.
 Under the advice of his wife, Princess Pei, he commissioned Sima Rui as military commander of parts of Yang Province (揚州 (Yángzhōu), modern Zhejiang and southern Jiangsu and Anhui) south of the Yangtze with his post at Jianye.
 Before his appointment, the region was controlled by rebel general Chen Min from 305 to 307.
 Many of the southern gentry clans initially backed Chen Min, but became unhappy with his rule and returned to Jin by overthrowing him.
 His mother, Princess Dowager Xiahou, died during his first year at Jiangdong.

 Among Sima Rui's staff, Wang Dao was a chief advisor.
-Since Sima Rui was not well-known when he arrived in Jianye, few from the southern gentry clans would visit and support him.
-Under Wang Dao's counsel, Sima Rui visited He Xun (賀循 (Hè xún), great-grandson of He Qi) and Gu Rong (顧榮 (Gù róng) and grandson of Gu Yong) and invited them to serve in his administration.
+Since Sima Rui was not well known when he arrived in Jianye, few from the southern gentry clans would visit and support him.
+Under Wang Dao's counsel, Sima Rui visited He Xun (賀循 (Hè xún); great-grandson of He Qi) and Gu Rong (顧榮 (Gù róng); grandson of Gu Yong) and invited them to serve in his administration.
 He and Gu were well regarded by the local population, who eventually began to trust Sima Rui's leadership.
-Wang Dao and his cousin, general Wang Dun, served in key roles; it was said at the time that the domain was ruled equally by the Simas and the Wangs.
+Wang Dao and his cousin, general Wang Dun, served in key roles; it was said at the time that the Tianxia was ruled equally by the Simas and the Wangs.

 While Sima Rui was in the south, Sima Yue was preoccupied with quelling rebellions and fighting the Han-Zhao dynasty in the north.
 Sima Rui was essentially out of Sima Yue's reach; for the first few years he had to check commander Zhou Fu, who controlled Yang province north of the Yangtze.
 The deadlock was finally broken in February 311 when Zhou Fu, under fire by the imperial court for suggesting that they move to his base in Shouchun, was forced into rebellion.
 Sima Rui, now with grounds to attack Zhou Fu, ordered his forces to march north of the Yangtze and annexed the rest of Yang Province.